jbellsey/redux-model-utils/docs/actions.md

 	        reducer: (state, action) => ({...state, {data: action.data}}) },

-	    // this is the public interface for saving data. when the
+	    // this is the public interface for saving data. when the api returns,
-	    // api returns, we call the private action, to merge the
-	    // new data into the store
+	    // we call the private action, to merge the data into the store
 	    save: {
 	        params: 'recordID',
-	        async(params) {
+	        async({recordID}) {
-	            // note that the private action is not in the model's "actions" object return api.save(params.recordID).then(
+	            // note that the private action is not in the model's "actions" object return api.save(recordID).then(
 	                data => privateActions._storeData(data)
 	            )
 	        }